grigorovich-sergey/sandbox/script-quantum-talk.md

 There are hundreds of operating nuclear reactors around the world, employing more than a million of specialists.
 ***
-There is a mature employment ecosystem: plant operators, safety engineers, maintenance specialists, fuel-cycle experts, regulators, construction companies, suppliers, radiation specialists, consultants and managers.
+There is a mature employment ecosystem: plant operators, safety engineers, maintenance specialists, regulators, construction workers, suppliers, consultants and managers.

 In fusion, the dominant professional question is still: